tbhavana/reddit_report/Readme.md

 - Logs are stored in luigi.log file
 - The config parameters for each task in the pipeline are stored in luigi.cfg file.
 The **luigi_prod.cfg** file is for when we run in production environment.
 - Input parameters can be changed in the config file.
+- Tests are present in test folder which can be run using  `python -m unittest test_trending.TrendingTestCase`

 #### Luigi Pipeline components in main.py -